PoliticalGraveyard.com

 Clarke, Rey — Independence candidate for U.S. Representative from New York 6th District, 2002.
 Still living as of 2002.

 Clarke, Richard — of Wallingford, New Haven County, Conn.
 Republican.
-Member of Connecticut state house of representatives from Wallingford; elected 1926.
-Presumed deceased.
+Warden (borough president) of Wallingford, Connecticut, 1921-22; member of Connecticut state house of representatives from Wallingford; elected 1926.
 Burial location unknown.

 Clarke, Richard Henry (1843-1906) — also known as Richard H. Clarke — of Mobile, Mobile County, Ala.
 Born in Dayton, Marengo County, Ala., February 9, 1843.
 Democrat.
 Served in the Confederate Army during the Civil War; lawyer; U.S. Representative from Alabama, 1889-97 (1st District 1889-95, 4th District 1895-97); member of Alabama state house of representatives, 1900.
 Died in St. Louis, Mo., September 26, 1906 (age 63 years, 229 days).
 Interment at Magnolia Cemetery, Mobile, Ala.